Donations and Acquisitions

 Intellectual Property Rights of Samples

-The intellectual property rights and all other rights in the samples shall remain at all times vested in the Linnean Society.
+The intellectual property rights and all other rights in the samples shall remain at all times vested in the Society.

 Confidentiality and Publication